 I’m a Buyer.
 Should I Pay Attention to the Seller’s Star?

 Sellers with better stars have sold more stuff on eBay and generally gotten positive reviews.
 When you find a seller with a shooting star, it means they’ve been at this for a long time.
 You can probably trust them to treat you well and provide efficient support.

 However, that’s not always the case.
 It sometimes becomes a small business versus big business deal: the big guys are usually faster, but the little guys are more likely to take your complaints seriously.
 So there’s really no reason not to buy from someone who only has a yellow star.

-In the end, it’s better to look at the percentage of positive Feedback that a seller has.
+In the end, it’s better to look at the percentage of positive feedback a seller has.
 It’s safer to buy from someone who has a 98.5% positive rating than someone who has 98%, even—perhaps especially—if the latter has a higher-level star.

 eBay stars make nice visual representations of sellers’ accomplishments and experience.
 Those with better stars will typically be a bit more reliable.
-But when it comes to deciding whom to buy from, what color star they have shouldn’t make a big difference.
+But when it comes to deciding from whom to buy, what color star they have shouldn’t make a big difference.

 Want to get a better eBay star?
 Read up on improving your feedback score or learn what it really means to provide exceptional customer service.
 Or if you want to start selling for the first time and get a star of your own, read our guide to selling on eBay for beginners.

 "Feedback Scores, Stars, and Your Reputation." eBay. eBay, n.d.
 Web.
 11 June 2018.